Game Building Resources

 Gamestar Mechanic is both a game and a online community that teaches kids how to design video games.
 Designed for 4th – 9th grade students, and intended to teach systems thinking, iterative design and collaborative skills.
-The free version is available with unlimited use for teachers who want to use it with their students.
-This account option comes with 1 teacher login and 40 student logins.
-A premium account offers some additional classroom goodies including: class management, the ability for students to incorporate their own custom artwork, live professional training webinars, tools for tracking student activity and assessing progress, the option of having a “walled” school community, and more.
+It’s suitable for beginners of game design.

 GameMaker (from YoYoGames) enables making computer games without need of writing codes, develop simple video games using a drag and drop editor, customize backgrounds and actions throughout the games.